trothr/blog/Richard/2020/20200531-talk-that-way.md

 Driving home, this voice came to me, with clenched teeth,

-*"You bought this car because of your lust for technology!"*
+*You bought this car because of your lust for technology!*

 Next moment, I realized, that's not God.
 He doesn't talk that way.